-Health Canada provides eligible First Nations people and Inuit with a specified range of medically necessary health-related goods and services when they are not covered through private insurance plans or provincial/territorial health and social programs.
+Health Canada provides eligible First Nations and Inuit with coverage for a specified range of medically necessary health-related goods and services when not covered through private insurance plans or provincial/territorial health and social programs.

 Non-Insured Health Benefits (NIHB) include prescription drugs, over-the-counter medication, medical supplies and equipment, mental health counselling, dental care, vision care, and medical transportation.

-A benefit will be considered for coverage when:
+A benefit will be considered for coverage when and item or service is:

 An eligible client is someone who is entitled to receive benefits such as vision care, prescription drugs or other benefits or services from the NIHB Program.

 An eligible client must be identified as a resident of Canada and one of the following:

 When clients are eligible for benefits under a private health care plan, or public health or social program, claims must be submitted to these plans and programs first before submitting them to the Non-Insured Health Benefits Program.

-Service providers are encouraged to bill the Program directly so that clients do not face charges at the point of service when receiving health care goods or services.
+Providers are encouraged to enroll with the NIHB Program and bill the Program directly so that clients are not charged at the point of service.

-Requests for reimbursement must be received on a NIHB Client Reimbursement Request Form, within one year from the date of service or date of purchase.
+Requests must be filled out using an NIHB Client Reimbursement Request Form and received by the Program within one year from the date of service or purchase to be eligible for payment.